Six-pion amplitude

 \section{Introduction}

-The theory of the strong interaction is Quantum Chromodynamics (QCD), which due to its underlying non-abelian structure becomes nonperturbative at low energies.
+The theory of the strong interaction is Quantum Chromodynamics (QCD), which due to its underlying non-Abelian structure becomes nonperturbative at low energies.
 Hence, in this region, it is impractical to study the related effects directly within the fundamental theory and alternative approaches have to be explored.
 Chiral perturbation theory (ChPT) \cite{Weinberg:1978kz,Gasser:1983yg} is the effective field theory that can be used to study interactions of hadrons in the low-energy domain.
-Many observables are known in ChPT to a high loop order, but only recently it has become of interest to calculate the six-pion amplitude at low energies after it has been estimated using lattice QCD \cite{Fischer:2020jzp,Hansen:2020otl}.
+Many observables are known in ChPT to a high loop order, but only recently it has become of interest to calculate the six-pion amplitude at low energies after it was estimated using lattice QCD, as shortly discussed further below.
 Therefore, a calculation to next-to-leading order (NLO) in ChPT shall be useful.

 The six-pion amplitude at tree level was first done using current algebra methods; see e.g.\ Ref.~\cite{Osborn:1969ku}.
 It has been redone with Lagrangian methods many times; see Ref.~\cite{Bijnens:2019eze} and references therein.
 Until now, it has not been known to one-loop order; the tree-level result at NLO was done before in Refs.~\cite{Low:2019ynd,Bijnens:2019eze}.